Google launched their brand new logo on 1st September 2015, a colorful logo with a custom typeface to complement it, they call it Product Sans.

 Making the logo appear good across all screens and fit them inevitably.
 It is now able to display on low-bandwidth connections with only 305 bytes, compared to existing logo of 14,000 bytes.

 Summing up the five probable reasons for the new Google logo launch–

 1. After Google shifting under their parent company Alphabet, it seems to resemble in identity with their new and simple logo.
 It is now easy to draw, easy to see and has less style, but more substance.

 2. They aim to blend multiple platforms with a single logo from smartwatches to cars, desktops to mobiles.
 It is going to fit evenly even on the tiniest screens, thus make the company entail to the power of eminent branding.

 3. All about material design means something flat.
 They get their six-character point with simple strokes, just like the rest of Google’s interface of polymer paper elements.
 Google has refreshed their logos for Maps, Translate, and News, have the white insignia in the corner of their respective logos and Google+ is donning the new G.

 4.The childish logo with bright colors is able to contrast with menacing analysis that alarms more from a robot-making company; the appearance is such that how could something so cute create a Terminator.

 5.It consumes lesser bytes, just about 305 compared to giant 14,000 bytes.

-Our Mobile App Development Company in India has something to say, do you wanna listen? – Let’s Evolve with Google!
+Our Mobile App Development Company in new york has something to say, do you wanna listen? – Let’s Evolve with Google!